-Figure 8-36 Drilling a hole and inserting expansion anchor bolt assemblies
+Figure 8-38 Drilling holes and inserting expansion anchor bolts

-1. Use a hammer drill with a Φ 12 bit to drill holes vertically at the marked anchor points.
-Ensure that the depth of each hole ranges from 55 mm (2.17 in.) to 60 mm (2.36 in.).
+1. Use a hammer drill with a Φ12 bit to drill holes vertically at the marked anchor points with the depth ranging from 55 mm (2.17 in.) to 60 mm (2.36 in.), use a vacuum cleaner to clear the dust out from inside and around the holes, and measure the distances between holes.
+If any of the hole is beyond the acceptable range, mark a new anchor point and drill a new hole.